•RRS impounds vehicles of defaulters

-Barely seven days into the 14-day stay-at-home order issued by the federal government and enforced by Lagos State government, traffic snarls have resurfaced in parts of the state as antsy Lagosians have begun to flout the directive.
+Barely seven days into the 14 days stay-at-home order issued by the federal government and enforced by Lagos State government, traffic snarls have resurfaced in parts of the state as residents begun to flout the directive.

-This warning was corroborated two days later by Lagos State Governor, Babajide Sanwo-Olu, who said the ongoing lockdown in the state might be extended beyond 14 days “if there is a need”, or depending on the situation of things and consultation with the federal government.
+Lagos State Governor, Babajide Sanwo-Olu, had hinted that the ongoing lockdown in the state might be extended beyond 14 days “if there is a need,” or depending on the situation of things and consultation with the federal government.

-In different parts of the state, Lagosians could be seen on the roads, either driving, walking or even having group fitness classes together.
+In different parts of the state, the residents could be seen on the roads, either driving, walking or even having group fitness classes together.

-On Lagos island, pockets of traffic were the order of the day as motorists also flouted the stay-at-home order.
+On the Lagos Island, pockets of traffic were the order of the day as motorists also flouted the stay-at-home order.

-At Ago, Okota, operators of lottery schemes also flouted the order as customers thronged their kiosk without observing social distancing.
+At Ago, Okota, operators of lottery schemes also flouted the order as they had their customers throng their kiosks without observing social distancing.

-Although almost all supermarkets in the axis complied with compulsory use of thermometer and sanitizers, and 20 customers per entrance, they were however lax about social distancing.
+Also, although practically all supermarkets in the axis complied with compulsory thermometer and sanitizers, 20 customers per entrance, they were however lax about social distancing.

 At the Isolo axis, local pubs and hangouts were open and they had customers throng in to hang out with their friends.